from the collection of the New York Public Library |

 by a demonstration by Alexander Graham Bell of his new invention—the telephone.
 Bell’s demonstration, unfortunately, was only

 partially successful.
-The Times reported
+The New York Times reported

 on several of the experiments.
 In one

-case “Mr. Watson was asked to repeat some phrase loudly and slowly a number of
+case, “Mr. Watson was asked to repeat some phrase loudly and slowly a number of

 times.
-The phrase was announced to be ‘Do
+The phrase was announced to be, ‘Do

 you understand what I say?’
 What came